Great Qadi: Great Qadi Madhhab

-Hanafi Madhhab during the Abbasid period
+Hanafi, Shafi, Maliki, Hanbali Madhhab during the Abbasid period

 Baghdad served as the capital of the Abbasid state, where the doctrine of Imam Abu Hanifa held sway until it was formally adopted as the state religion.
 This led to its propagation among the judiciary and the general populace of Iraq.
 The dissemination of the Hanafi school in Iraq was facilitated by the efforts of Imam Abu Hanifa's disciples, who propagated his teachings and established his legacy.
 Abu Hanifa did not author a treatise on jurisprudence.
 However, his renowned disciple Abu Yusuf, who attained the highest ranks during the reign of Harun al-Rashid, was responsible for establishing the Hanafi school in Baghdad and ensuring its adoption as the official state doctrine.
 His stance enabled him to appoint only judges who adhered to the Abu Hanifa doctrine, effectively shifting the focus of judicial decision-making to a specific doctrine, even if the judges themselves were mujtahids.
 This prompted those seeking to influence the judiciary to transition from their own doctrines to Abu Hanifa's, ultimately establishing it as the official sect of the Abbasid state and influencing judges to adhere to it.
 Additionally, Abu Yusuf played a role in codifying Abu Hanifa's opinions in books, including "Al-Kharraj" and "The Difference between the Opinions of Abu Hanifa and Ibn Abi Leila," which have been accessed by researchers.
 In light of these considerations, it can be asserted that Abu Yusuf was instrumental in establishing Abu Hanifa's doctrine as the prevailing tenet of the Qadi al-Qadha, and consequently, the Abbasid state.
 All subsequent Qadis al-Quds, in their capacity as judicial authorities, adhered to the doctrine of Abu Hanifa.

+Under Al-Mutawakkil (r.
+847–861) the Madhab of Chief qadi was Shafi and later Hanbali, the Hanbali school continued by Abbasids until al-Radi (r.
+934–940).
+Notably al-Mu'tadid sided firmly with Sunni traditionalist orthodoxy from the outset of his reign, forbidding theological works and abolishing the fiscal department responsible for property in escheat, which Hanbali legal opinion regarded as illegal.